-7.5.1 Examples of Customary Representations and Warranties
+6.5.1 Examples of customary representations and warranties

-In a professional M&A environment, a seller is often asked to give representations and warranties under a sale and purchase agreement which address the following subject matters:5
+In a professional M&A environment, a seller is often asked to give representations and warranties under a sale and purchase agreement which address the following subject matters:

-- a) Capacity of seller.
-Seller's right and authority to enter into the acquisition agreement and to perform the obligations thereunder; no violation of any of the charter documents of the target company by the contemplated transaction. - b) Title to shares: Seller's sole legal and beneficial ownership of the shares, free and clear of any encumbrance. - c) Status of the company.
-Due incorporation and valid existence of the target company under the laws of Switzerland; no bankruptcy or dissolution. - d) Financial statements.
-Compliance of the relevant financial statements with the applicable reporting standard and past accounting practices as well as adequate reflection of the financial position of the target company. - e) No material adverse change.
-No material adverse change in the financial position or operations of the target company. - f) Taxes.
-Due and timely filing of all tax returns; timely payment of all taxes due; no contingent taxes. - g) Authorizations.
-Existence of all necessary authorizations and permits to conduct the business. - h) Compliance with laws and regulations.
-Compliance by the target company with all applicable laws and regulations, including data protection, data security, anti-corruption and international sanctions rules. - i) Material Contracts.
-Disclosure of all material contracts of the target company; no termination or right to terminate or default; all contracts at arm's length. - j) Employees.
-Disclosure of all relevant terms and conditions of the employment of all employees of the target company; no notice of termination to or by any key employee. - k) Social security and pensions.
-Compliance of target company's pension plan with all statutory requirements; due and timely payment of all social security and pension contributions; no underfunding.
+- a) Capacity of seller: the seller's right and authority to enter into the acquisition agreement and to perform the obligations thereunder; no violation of any of the charter documents of the target company by the contemplated transaction. - b) Title to shares: the seller's sole legal and beneficial ownership of the shares, free and clear of any encumbrance. - c) Status of the company: due incorporation and valid existence of the target company under the laws of Switzerland; no bankruptcy or dissolution. - d) Financial statements: compliance of the relevant financial statements with the applicable reporting standard and past accounting practices as well as adequate reflection of the financial position of the target company; - e) No material adverse change: no material adverse change in the financial position or operations of the target company. - f) Taxes: due and timely filing of all tax returns; timely payment of all taxes due; no contingent taxes. - g) Authorisations: existence of all necessary authorisations and permits to conduct the business. - h) Compliance with laws and regulations: compliance by the target company with all applicable laws and regulations, including data protection, data security, anti-corruption and international sanctions rules as well as more generally ESG. - i) Material contracts: disclosure of all material contracts of the target company; no termination or right to terminate or default; all contracts at arm's length. - j) Employees: disclosure of all relevant terms and conditions of the employment of all employees of the target company, including a state-of-the-art provision regarding the creation and transfer to the employer of intellectual property (IP) created by employees; no notice of termination to or by any key employee. - k) Social security and pensions: compliance of the target company's pension plan with all statutory requirements; due and timely payment of all social security and pension contributions; no underfunding. - 1) Intellectual property: full unencumbered title to the target company's IP; complete registrations in the relevant countries and classes in the name of the target company; valid licence for all necessary IP not owned. - m) Real property: valid title to its land and premises, either by way of property or by way of a (long-term) rental agreement. - n) Plant and machinery: good working order and proper maintenance of plant and machinery. - o) Insurance: customary insurance coverage; policies in full force and effect; no claims. - p) Litigation and proceedings: no actual legal action, proceeding, suit, litigation, prosecution, investigation, enquiry or arbitration in which the target company is involved. - q) Competition law: neither party to any agreement, nor carrying on any practice, that contravenes any antitrust or similar legislation in any relevant jurisdiction. - r) Environment: compliance with all applicable environmental laws and regulations; existence of all necessary environmental permits.

-5 The following are generic subject matters for representations and warranties which, in one form or another, are found in many Swiss and international acquisition agreements.
-It is hereby emphasized that these provisions need detailed specification and elaboration depending on the specific transaction and, importantly, due to the fact that their specific meaning has to be interpreted and shaped under Swiss law.
-In addition, buyer often requires further representations and warranties specifically geared to the target company on the basis of the findings of the due diligence.
+&lt;sup>5 The following are generic subject matters for representations and warranties which, in one form or another, are found in many Swiss and international acquisition agreements.
+It is emphasised that these provisions need detailed specification and elaboration depending on the specific transaction and, importantly, due to the fact that their specific meaning has to be interpreted and shaped under Swiss law.
+In addition, the buyer often requires further representations and warranties specifically geared to the target company on the basis of the findings of the due diligence.